 This policy (together with our Website Terms and Conditions and Conditions of Travel) sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.
 By visiting www.northernrailway.co.uk/paymynotice or providing your information in the circumstances described below, you are accepting and consenting to the practices described in this policy.

-For the purpose of the Data Protection Act 1998 (the “Act”), the data controller is Arriva Rail North Ltd and the data processors are PCI Telecoms Ltd, Raspberry Software Solutions Ltd, Carlisle Support Services Ltd and STM Security Group (UK) Ltd.
+For the purpose of the Data Protection Act 1998 (the “Act”), the data controller is Arriva Rail North Ltd and the data processors are PCI Telecoms Ltd, Raspberry Software Solutions Ltd, Carlisle Security Services Ltd and STM Security.

 Individuals are advised that when using the “Website” those pages with a web address prefixed by www.northernrailway.co.uk these pages are managed by Northern as the data controller, (a company registered in England and Wales with registration number 04337712 and registered to 1 Admiral Way, Doxford International Business Park, Sunderland SR3 3XP).

 Individuals who pay notices from Northern are advised that when using the “Pay My Notice” transactional pages prefixed by https://www.pcitelecom.uk/northernrailway/ - these pages are managed by PCI Telecoms Ltd as Northern’s data processor and processor of payments (a company registered in England and Wales with a registration number of 10310998 and registered to 35 Croft Road, Thame, Oxfordshire, OX9 3JF).